gortanmarco/projects/networks_CBinsights/README.txt

-This repository contains some codes that have been used to perform a network analysis on data from CB Insights.
+This folder contains some lines of code that have been used to build the dataset and perform some network analysis of the Venture Capital rounds in the HealthCare sector.
+Data from CB Insights.
+Project: Working paper.